Community Energy Diesel Reduction (CEDR)

 Kwikwasut’inuxw Haxwa’mis First Nation is building a solar-powered smart grid, with battery storage.
 Once complete, the system will be able to generate 1.5 megawatts of electricity.
 (Photo: Kwikwasut’inuxw Haxwa’mis First Nation)

-• Community energy planning (CEPs), including updates to existing plans;
+• Community energy planning, including updates to existing plans

-• Demand-side management (DSM), including energy efficiency measures; and
+• Demand-side management, including energy efficiency measures like building retrofits and heat pumps

-• Renewable energy generation, including feasibility studies, design and engineering, and construction.
+• Renewable energy projects, including feasibility studies, design, engineering, and construction

 The CEDR program can support sustainable energy projects in 44 different communities, including 11 First Nation communities in the Great Bear Rainforest and Haida Gwaii: